elixir-tools/next-ls/README.md

 ## Installation

-The preferred way to use NextLS is through one of the supported editor extensions.
+The preferred way to use Next LS is through one of the supported editor extensions.

-If you need to install NextLS on it's own, you can download the executable hosted by the GitHub release.
+If you need to install Next LS on it's own, you can download the executable hosted by the GitHub release.
 The executable is an Elixir script that utilizes `Mix.install/2`.

 ### Note

-NextLS creates an `.elixir-tools` hidden directory in your project.
+Next LS creates an `.elixir-tools` hidden directory in your project, but it will be automatically ignored by `git`.

-This should be added to your project's `.gitignore`.